389ds/389ds.github.io/docs/389ds/development/git-rules.md

 You can add the following headers if they are relevant:

-    Branch: - master for trunk or specific maintenance branch - if omitted, master/trunk is assumed
+    Branch: - main for trunk or specific maintenance branch - if omitted, main/trunk is assumed
     Doc impact: - the impact this fix will have on project documentation
     QA impact: - the impact this fix will have on QA
                  (e.g. test all replication code)